 Credit risk is the risk of loss that may arise on outstanding financial instruments should a counterparty default on its obligations.
-The Company's exposure to credit risk arises primarily from balances with banks and margin deposits placed with brokers and loan to immediate holding company.
+The Company's exposure to credit risk arises primarily from balances with banks and margin deposits placed with brokers.
 The Company minimise credit risk by dealing exclusively with high credit rating and reputable financial institutions.